Skip to main content

 Directory Override (-C, —directory)

-The -C or --directory option changes the working directory before running:
+The -C or --directory option is the starting directory for the command:

 # Without -C: runs from current directory